ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 Linux, and MacOS from Python 3.8 to 3.11.
 You can install this on an isolated system with a fresh Python installation or on a virtual environment.

-For example, on Linux with Python 3.8, unzip the wheelhouse archive and install it with:
+For example, on Linux with Python 3.8, unzip the wheelhouse archive and install it with these commands:

 .. code:: bash

     unzip ansys-geometry-core-v0.3.dev0-wheelhouse-Linux-3.8.zip wheelhouse
     pip install ansys-geometry-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as preceding.
+If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as in the preceding example.

 Consider installing using a `virtual environment <https://docs.python.org/3/library/venv.html>`_.

 Verify your installation
 ------------------------

-Check the :class:`Modeler() <ansys.geometry.core.modeler()>` connection with:
+Check the :class:`Modeler() <ansys.geometry.core.modeler()>` connection with this code:

 .. code:: pycon